openstack/openstack-manuals/doc/common/app-support.rst

 *  `Virtual Machine Image Guide <http://docs.openstack.org/image-guide/>`__

-The following books explain how to use the OpenStack dashboard and command-line clients:
+The following books explain how to use the OpenStack Dashboard and command-line clients:

 *  `End User Guide <http://docs.openstack.org/user-guide/>`__